 Policy Tool | District Policies

-Any Board employee who has knowledge of a suicidal threat, attempt or ideation must immediately report this information to the building principal or his/her designee, who will, in turn, notify appropriate Pupil Personnel Services (PPS) staff, the designated Crisis Intervention Team m(CIT), and the Student Assistance Team (SAT).
-The PPS staff, CIT members, and SAT members, with administrative assistance, if necessary, will contact the student's family and appropriate resources outside and within the school system.
-Information concerning a student's suicide attempt, threat or risk will be shared with others to the degree necessary to protect that student and others.
+Any Board employee who has knowledge that a student has made a suicidal threat or attempt or exhibited suicidal ideation must immediately report this information to the building principal or designee, who will, in turn, notify Pupil Personnel Services (PPS) staff, the designated Crisis Intervention Team m(CIT), and the Student Assistance Team (SAT).
+The PPS staff, CIT members, and SAT members, with administrative assistance, if necessary, will contact the student's family and appropriate resources within and outside the school system, as permitted by law.
+The Board further directs the school staff to refer students who come to their attention as being at risk of attempting suicide for professional assessment and treatment services outside of the school.
+Information concerning a student's suicide attempt, threat or risk will be shared with others only as permitted by state and federal law.

 Legal Reference: